Biomass Utilization Fund

-- Applications are being accepted now, and all applications received by June 12, 2020 will be given the same consideration with the highest ranking, substantially complete applications moving forward first.
+- Applications are STILL being accepted.
+All applications received by June 12, 2020 were given the same consideration with the highest ranking, substantially complete applications moving forward first.
 Applications received after June 12 will be evaluated based on the availability of funds.

 - Initial review will focus on project feasibility, estimated use of biomass and job creation potential, followed by economic viability of the proposed business and the need for BUF financing.

 - Priority will be given to projects that will utilize the most biomass and create the greatest number of jobs for low- and moderate-income people.